JaroTheSlav/Russia-Survival-Devolved/README.md

                         Chance = rng.Next(0, 10);
                         if (Chance == 1 || Chance == 2 || Chance == 3 || Chance == 4 || Chance == 5 || Chance == 6 || Chance == 7 || Chance == 8 || Chance == 9 || Chance == 10)
                         {
-                            Console.WriteLine("You hide behind some rocks so the mole does not see you, then you sneak up behing him and grab to grab key piece.\n" +
+                            Console.WriteLine("You hide behind some rocks so the mole does not see you, then you sneak up behing him to grab key piece.\n" +
                                 "Your thief skills kick in and you grab it without him noticing it.");
+                            KeyPiece = KeyPiece + 1;
                             break;
                         }
                     }